What Is Racial Trauma? Understanding Its Impact and Path to Healing

 Who Does Racial Trauma Affect

 Racial trauma can affect anyone who experiences racism, no matter their age, background, or environment.
 It can also impact Black, Latinx, Asian, and Indigenous communities where they are considered minorities.
+For many women of color, especially high-achieving women who carry racial stress, the weight of racial trauma can feel invisible yet overlaps with the hidden cost of always being strong, where pressure to endure quietly becomes part of daily survival.

 The effects of racial trauma are far-reaching, and it doesn’t have just one face.
 It can affect the college student who feels isolated on campus, the professional who is overlooked for promotions, the child who is punished more harshly at school, or the community that grieves every time racial violence makes headlines.